stefanpejcic/block-cpanel.php/README.md

 cd /root && git clone https://github.com/stefanpejcic/block-cpanel.php && bash block-cpanel.php/setup.sh
 ```

 `setup.sh` will apply the modification to `/usr/local/cpanel/php/cpanel.php`, and hook into `/scripts/postupcp` so it runs after each cPanel’s update process (not overwritten on update).
-[Review the script before running](/blob/main/setup.sh) if you want to inspect the changes first.

 ## Uninstall